markh2024/NTPClient/README.md

 ## How to get the  exact time from an NTP server
-#  Done in repsonce to Python Java Css HTML Javascript Coding Zone
+#  Done in repsonce to Python Java Css HTML Javascript Coding Zone Facebook

 Here is how you do this with  C plus C plus